Salewitcher/star_wardrobe/README.md

 ## **Acknowledgments**

 - **Code Institute**: For the Django e-commerce course and guidance.
 - **OpenAI ChatGPT**: For brainstorming ideas and resolving technical issues.
+- **Matt Bodden**: For mentorship, guidance, and providing valuable feedback throughout the project development process.

 ## **Code References**